Types Of Inheritance In Python: Complete Guide With Examples

 Output:

 From the above example output, we can see that we have successfully achieved inheritance in Python.
-However, it is important to note that if the methods had the same name or if the same method existed in each existing class, we could’ve encountered an error.
+However, it is important to note that if the methods had the same name or if the same method existed in each existing class, we could have encountered an error.

 This kind of situation is called the diamond problem.
 To do this, we use method overriding in Python.